Definition of Criminal Mischief

 - the property injured or damaged by the defendant belonged to the alleged victim (identified by the prosecution);

 - the injury or damage was done willfully and maliciously.

 The term “willfully” means intentionally, knowingly, and purposely.
 “Maliciously” means wrongfully, intentionally, without legal justification or excuse, and with the knowledge that injury or damage may be caused to another person or the property of another person.

-Although specific intent is not required in a prosecution for criminal mischief, the willful and malicious acts of the defendant must nonetheless be directed to the subject property, as opposed to the person of the victim.
+Although, in some districts, specific intent is not required in a prosecution for criminal mischief, the willful and malicious acts of the defendant must nonetheless be directed to the owner’s property, as opposed to the person of the owner.

 Requirement of Damage